mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 {{<img src="aaron-youtube.webp" max-width="450px" has-border="true" caption="Aaron Francis publishes longform interviews with experts in the domain of SQLite as a way to build interest in his upcoming course about SQLite.">}}

 The live teardowns, on the other hand, are easy to replicate.
-I could just turn on my camera right now and make a video of my stream of consciousness as I read Hacker News submissions.
+I could just turn on my camera right now and record my stream of consciousness as I read Hacker News submissions.
 I'm not sure if that would be entertaining, but it's quick and easy to experiment with that idea.

 ## Is Merchant of Record a scam?